 - 3 tablespoons Korean red pepper paste (gochujang)

 - 2 tablespoon sugar

 - Soak rice cake for about 20 minutes if hardened or refrigerated.
 Slice the fish cake into bite sizes.

 - Add the stock to a large pan.
-Stir in the red pepper paste, soy sauce, sugar and corn syrup.
+Stir in the red pepper paste, soy sauce and sugar.
 Bring it to a boil over medium high heat, stirring to dissolve the sauce ingredients.